Everything you need to know about treehouse vacation rentals

 Sometimes a journey is mainly about the destination.
 Treehouse camping makes it so, offering a one-of-a-kind lodging in some seriously alluring corners of the globe.
 It's a case of unearthing moss-caked cabins in the boughs of hulking sequoia trees by California's jaw-dropping Pacific coast, of discovering hidden homes between the hemlocks and maples of the Smokies, or retreating to the Georgian Blue Ridge to have bluegrass, brisket BBQs, and scenic drives right outside.

 Ask any 10-year-old – treehouses are, by definition, cool.
 And when it comes to treehouse vacation rentals, cool treehouses are the norm, too.
 Quirky, strange, and sometimes uber-luxurious, they work hard to capture your imagination with little nooks and crannies, alpine-styled interiors, curious features like ancient oaks poking through the floor, and a whole array of extra frills, from sunken outdoor hot tubs to hammock-swinging decks and patios.

-From Smoky Mountain treehouse rentals in KY to treehouses in New York's wooded Adirondacks and treehouses in Los Angeles's pine forests and wine country, there are all sorts of treehouse vacation rentals to pick from across the USA.
-You just need to decide what sort of escape to the forest you're after.
+From Smoky Mountain treehouse rentals in Kentucky, to treehouses in New York's wooded Adirondacks, treehouses in California's pine forests and wine country, there are all sorts of treehouse vacation rentals to pick from across the USA.
+You just need to decide what sort of escape you're after.
 Will you fill days hiking the Appalachian Trail and sampling moonshine?
 Or will it be surfing and navigating the Yosemite Valley?